 When is the Best Time of Year to Lay Turf?

 According to the Royal Horticultural Society, the best time of year is mid-autumn and into winter, as it won’t need too much watering during the late autumn and winter months.

 While new turf should be protected from harsh frosts and snow, a little cold weather can help make the grass more resilient and hardy.

-The worst time is from mid-Spring into summer as the turf will require frequent watering to prevent it from shrinking.
+The worst time is from late spring into summer as the turf will require frequent watering to prevent it from shrinking.

 Other Price Guides You Should Explore